qrzn23/min/wip/confessions/content.md

 The words came as a terrific shock.
 Vestigia had been our ideal of refinement, purity, spirituality and the rest.
 And then my mind informed me of what my eyes had seen, that Vestigia was painted thickly to the eyes — did I say painted?
 I mean plastered.
 Where the camouflages stopped, there was a neck which could not have been washed for months.
 I learnt later that Mathers, falling upon evil times, had forced his wife to pose naked in one of the Montmartre shows which are put on for the benefit of ignorant and prurient people, especially provincials and English, and that even that was not the worst of it.

 Then we swooped down on Marseilles, perched on the terrace of Bertolini's at Naples and picked up a few crumbs.
 Our first breathing place was Cairo.
 It was one of the extravagances of our passion that suggested our spending a night together in the King's Chamber of the Great Pyramid.
 It was the gesture of the male showing off his plumage.
 I wanted my wife to see what a great Magician I was.
 We went, accordingly, after dinner, with candles.
-More from habit than anything else, as I imagine, I had with me a small notebook of Japanese vellum in which were written my principal invocations, etc. Among these was a copy of the “Preliminary Invocation” of The Goetia.
+More from habit than anything else, as I imagine, I had with me a small notebook of Japanese vellum in which were written my principal invocations, etc. Among these was a copy of the “Preliminary Invocation” of *The Goetia*.

 We reached the King's Chamber after dismissing the servants at the foot of the Grand Gallery.
 By the light of a single candle placed on the edge of the coffer I began to read the invocation.
 But as I went on I noticed that I was no longer stooping to hold the page near the light.
 I was standing erect.
 Yet the manuscript was not less but more legible.
 Looking about me, I saw that the King's Chamber was glowing with a soft light which I immediately recognized as the astral light.
 I have been accustomed to describe the colour as ultra-violet, from its resemblance to those rays in the spectrum — which I happen to be able to distinguish.
 The range varies, but it is quite noticeably beyond that visible to the normal human eye.
 The colour is not unlike that of an arc lamp; it is definitely less coloured than the light of a mercury lamp.
 If I had to affix a conventional label, I should probably say pale lilac.
 But the quality of the light is much more striking than the colour.
 Here the word phosphorescence occurs to the mind.
 It is one of the mysteries of physics that the total light of the sky is very much greater than can be accounted for by the luminous bodies in the heavens.
 There are various theories, but I personally believe that the force now called radio-activity which we know to be possessed in some degree by every particle of matter, is responsible.
 Our eyes are affected with the impression of light by forces which are not in themselves recognized as luminous.